rakakOB/IMS/README.md

 # IMS
- Insurance Management System; Front-end development project using php.
+ Insurance Management System;
+ Front-end development project using php.
 Using MySQL for backend.
+ Don't worry NO LICENsE. >!<